-Kollision Design Office has extensive experience when it comes to creating engaging experiences aimed at promoting green technology, affect behavioural change in relation to climate change or simply telling the green stories that need to be told.See partner
+Kollision Design Office has extensive experience when it comes to creating engaging experiences aimed at promoting green technology, affect behavioural change in relation to climate change or telling the green stories that need to be told.See partner

 How do you nudge festival-goers into depositing their plastic plates into recycling stations instead of throwing them into the trash?
 Experience design might do the trick!